2023 Chinese balloon incident: United States

 Secretary of State Blinken postponed a scheduled diplomatic trip to China in response, which would have been the first such visit since 2018.
 The White House did not want to announce the balloon's incursion to protect Blinken's visit, but press and social media interest made Pentagon officials comment.

 In response to questions regarding the situation, on February 4, Biden said, "We're going to take care of it".
 Later that day, U.S. officials disclosed that three days earlier he had granted permission to down the balloon.

 Pentagon officials stated that there was no earlier opportunity to shoot down over water, rebutting Trump and other Republicans who criticized the Biden administration for not shooting down the balloon earlier.
 Senate Democratic Leader Chuck Schumer added: "The bottom line here is that shooting down the balloon over water wasn't just the safest option, but it was the one that maximized our intel gain."

 On February 6, U.S. Deputy Secretary of State Wendy Sherman briefed 150 diplomats from about 40 embassies on China's balloon surveillance program, said by U.S. officials to have been operated for several years by the People's Liberation Army from Hainan on China's south coast, as part of an effort to "name and shame" Chinese espionage by publicizing it.
 Officials are communicating separately with countries where they say there have been at least two dozen such overflights since 2018, including Japan, India, Vietnam, Taiwan and the Philippines in addition to North and South America.

 The U.S. House Armed Services Committee held a February 7 hearing on wide-ranging Chinese military and intelligence threats including the balloon incursions.
 Committee chair Republican Mike Rogers characterized the balloon as an intentionally calculated show of force.
 A U.S. official told The Washington Post there was no sense that the balloon was a deliberate provocation, as it was part of an ongoing global surveillance program.
 The U.S. House of Representatives voted 419–0 to adopt a resolution condemning China for the incident.

 Trump called reports of intrusions during his administration "fake disinformation"; and his ex-top national security officials said they were unaware of any balloon incursions during their tenure.
 Biden administration National Security Advisor Jake Sullivan said that improved airspace surveillance ordered by Biden after he took office had detected the previous incursions and "enhanced our capacity to be able to detect things that the Trump administration was unable to detect".

+On February 9, Biden stated that the suspected Chinese spy balloon was "not a major breach", and claimed that the incident was unintentional and that it was embarrassing the Chinese authorities.